Face posets of tropical polyhedra and monomial ideals: Face posets

-and these determine the vertex-facet lattice.
-Consider the closed set of vertices $svw$ and its corresponding set of closed apices $gij$.
-The point in the $\max$-lattice corresponding to $svw$ is $(4,3,3,3)$, while the point in the $\min$-lattice corresponding to $gij$ is $(4,4,3,3)$. \end{example}
+Consider the subset of vertices $\{A,B,C\}$; this is a closed set and its corresponding closed set of apices is $\{s,t,u\}$.
+The point in the $\max$-lattice corresponding to $\{A,B,C\}$ is $(1,2,2)$, while the point in the $\min$-lattice corresponding to $\{s,t,u\}$ is $(1,3,3)$.
+These points are both marked on Figure~\ref{fig:min+max+counterexample} by crosses. \end{example}

 It is desirable to have a face poset of a monomial tropical polyhedron that reflects the inherent duality of monomial tropical polyhedra which can be seen in Theorem~\ref{thm:complementary-cones} and in its translation to Alexander duality explained in Section~\ref{prop:alexander+duality}.
 This motivates the following definition. \begin{definition} The \emph{max-min poset} $\cM$ is the induced subposet of $\cL_{\max}$ on the elements in the intersection $\cL_{\max} \cap \cL_{\min}$. \end{definition} We remark that it is equally reasonable to define $\cM$ as an induced subposet of $\cL_{\min}$, this will simply reverse the partial order.